 Join a global learning community for accelerated development of skills in virtual collaboration for health and care improvement.

-Starting in September 2019, the NHS Horizons team is seeking to work intensively with 10 partner organisations or systems that want to commit to developing a high level of competence in virtual hosting and facilitation for improvement.
+The NHS Horizons team is seeking to work intensively with 10 partner organisations or systems that want to commit to developing a high level of competence in virtual hosting and facilitation for improvement.
 They can be organisations that operate in a local area or at a regional or national

 The partner organisations should be willing to: